 There are situations in which you aren’t required to collect lodging taxes in Pennsylvania.
 For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.

 After you’ve collected taxes from your guests, it’s time to file your tax returns with the Pennsylvania Department of Revenue.
 In Pennsylvania, you must file returns online.
 In order to file, you’ll need to enter information on how much you charged for your rentals.
 You’ll also need to pay the tax amount due.
 The Pennsylvania Department of Revenue allows credit card payments, but you may be charged convenience fees for this type of payment.

 Take the time to double-check your returns prior to submitting.
 Simple mistakes such as typos, missing signatures, and incorrect tax information can lead to unwanted delays.

 When do I need to file my returns?

 You’ll be assigned a filing frequency and due dates when you register with the tax authority.
-At the state level, semi-annual, quarterly, and monthly due dates are as follows:
+For filing with the Pennsylvania Department of Revenue, state hotel occupancy tax due dates are as follows:

 Due the 20th day of the month following the end of the filing period

 |Due the 20th day of the month following the end of the filing period|

 I didn’t rent my property during this filing period.
 Am I still required to file a tax return for my short-term rental with the Pennsylvania Department of Revenue?

 Yes.
 Short-term rental operators registered with the Pennsylvania Department of Revenue are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.